MHickey2/Where-Evil-Dwells/README.md

 ### As a first time user to this site, I want to …..<a name="firsttimeuser"></a>
 - Understand how the Game Works.
 - Play the Game.
+- If I want to restart a Game, I want to be able to do this easily.

   <br/>

 ### As a regular user of the site, I want to …...  <a name="regularuser"></a>
 - I want to try the various scenarios to navigate through the game.
+- I want to try all the options not selected before, to have different experiences.
+- I want to have more complexity and a greater range of scenarios.

  <br/>